getty-zig/getty.so/docs/user-guide/design/interfaces.md

 ## Definition

 A __Getty interface__ is a function, and its constraints are specified as a parameter list.
-For instance, the following interface requires 3 associated types and 1 method from its implementations.
+For example, the following interface requires 3 associated types and 1 method from its implementations.

 ```zig title="Zig code"